Get the Best WordPress Backup

 Download WordPress site clone

-Tip: Duplicator is also a WordPress backup plugin.
+Duplicator is also a WordPress backup plugin.
 Once you download your site’s package, you can restore these files whenever you need to.
+You could also consider setting up automatic backups so you always have a cloned copy on hand.

 Step 3: Upload the Cloned Files to Your New Server

-If you need an FTP client, you can download FileZilla.
+If you choose to use an FTP client, we’d recommend FileZilla.
 This free software makes it easy to connect to your site files and start editing them:

 FileZilla website